If you can describe it, they can see it: Cross-Modal Learning of Visual Concepts from Textual Descriptions: Experimental Setup

-For ViLT, we deviate from the image inversion approach used for CLIP by disabling the random affine augmentation, as it produced noisy inverted images.
-Additionally, we use a weight decay value of 0.01, which is consistent with the one used by the authors of ViLT.
-As explained in the main paper, our inversion process for ViLT maximizes the image-text matching (ITM) score, which is computed by the ITM head of ViLT~\cite{kim2021vilt}.
+\paragraph{Details about image inversion for ViLT} For ViLT we use a slightly different approach, in order to accommodate the different architecture.
+To run inversion, we start from a pair of input $<x_t, \hat{x}^*_v \sim N(0;1)>$ composed by the textual caption and random noise.
+We then optimize $\hat{x}^*_v$ by optimizing the image-text matching (ITM) score computed on the ITM head of ViLT~\citep{kim2021vilt}.
 This head outputs two values: one indicating no match and the other indicating a match.
 To optimize this, we use the cross-entropy loss during inversion, aiming to maximize the output corresponding to a match while minimizing the output for no match.
-The captions used for inversion for ViLT can be found in Tab.~\ref{tab:vilt-concept-descriptions}.
+The rest of the setup is the same as CLIP.
+Furthermore, we disabled the random affine augmentation, as it produced noisy inverted images.
+Additionally, we use a weight decay value of 0.01, which is consistent with the one used by the authors of ViLT.
+The captions used for inversion with ViLT can be found in Tab.~\ref{tab:vilt-concept-descriptions}.